-- Technical equipments: 2 CT scans, one MRI, one gamma camera, one mammograph, biology, microbiology, virology, pharmacocinetic, cytogenetic laboratories, pathology laboratory, electromyography, digestive and thoracic endoscopy, pharmacy with centralized preparation of cytostatics
+Technical equipment: 2 CT scans, 2 MRI, one PET-CT, one gamma camera, one digital mammograph, biology, microbiology, virology, pharmacocinetic, cytogenetic laboratories, pathology laboratory, electromyography, digestive and thoracic endoscopy, pharmacy with centralized preparation of cytostatics.

-- There are 1,300 nursing staff and 400 medical doctors including 6 haematologists, 3 medical oncologists, 2 palliative care specialists, 1 general practitioner qualified in supportive care in cancer, 17 surgeons qualified in oncology, 1pulmonologist and 1 gastroenterologue qualified in oncology.
+There are 1,300 nursing staff and 400 medical doctors including 8 haematologists, 5 medical oncologists, 2 palliative care specialists, 17 surgeons qualified in oncology, 1pulmonologist and 1 gastroenterologue qualified in oncology.

-- The centre is accredited by the French Authorities for the following cancer treatments: chemotherapy and autograft of bone marrow, breast, gynaecological, digestive, urologic, head and neck surgery, digestive interventionnal endoscopy.
+The centre is accredited by the French Authorities for the following cancer treatments: chemotherapy and autograft of bone marrow, breast, gynaecological, digestive, urologic, head and neck surgery, digestive interventional endoscopy.

-Haematology-Oncology (with an Intensive Care Unit), Emergency Care Unit, General Intensive Care Unit, Infectious Diseases and Internal Medicine, Geriatric Medicine, Cardiology (with an Intensive Care Unit), Endocrinology, Neurology, Pneumology, Psychiatry, Hepatogastroenterology, Head and Neck surgery, Visceral Surgery, Urology, Gynaecological and Breast surgery, Orthopaedics.
+Haematology (with an Intensive Care Unit), Emergency Care Unit, General Intensive Care Unit, Infectious Diseases and Internal Medicine, Geriatric Medicine, Cardiology (with an Intensive Care Unit), Endocrinology, Neurology, Pneumology, Psychiatry, Hepatogastroenterology, Head and Neck surgery, Visceral Surgery, Urology, Gynaecological and Breast surgery, Orthopaedics, Medical oncology.